 My mission is to clear people’s heads of these things, and to share my knowledge with them.

 I give away 98% of my knowledge for free.
-Whenever I try a new technique or face a challenge I write a new blogpost about it.
+Whenever I try a new technique or face a challenge I write a new blogpost about it, and send a newsletter out.
 So you can try it at home, too.